rmill2016/bodas-construction/src/content/services/kitchen-remodeling.md

 - Quick refresh: cabinetry paint, new hardware, updated lighting
 - Mid-range: new cabinets, appliances, countertops, flooring
 - Full remodel: layout changes, structural work, new systems

-If you want, we can provide sample specifications for each tier and a realistic timeline tailored to your home.

 ### Ready to start?